 Alison Hooker said ‘I would like to congratulate Ethan on climbing Ben Nevis and raising so much money for Helen & Douglas House.
 It has been a tough 18 months for everyone and particularly local families with terminally ill children who have had to isolate and not had the normal support they get from friends and family, so they have needed our help more than ever.
 We are so grateful to amazing supporters like Ethan.
 Without their donations, we would not be able to help families like Richard’s.
 Ethan is such an amazing young man who I am sure inspires many other children to raise money for us too.’

-If you would like to help Ethan raise even more money for Helen & Douglas House, you can donate on his Just Giving page on the link below:
+If you would like to help Ethan raise even more money for Helen & Douglas House, you can donate on his Just Giving page

 By making a donation today, however young or old you are, you can help us care for local children living with life-shortening, and terminal conditions, and help them make precious memories together that will last a lifetime.